 Arbor Harbor, 78 Sun Lane, Millersville PA

-This tree is among the largest American Hollies in Lancaster County and, although not officially measured, may be as large as the state champion.
-The trunk divides at 20 inches high, however, making comparisons difficult.
+This tree is among the largest Ameri- can Hollies in Lancaster County and, although not officially measured, may be close to the state champion.
+The trunk divides at 20 inches high, how- ever, making comparisons difficult.

-The Lancaster's Woodward Hills holly (see separate entry), as measured in 2010, had a trunk circumference of 84 inches, a height of 47 feet, and a spread of 31 feet -- for a point total of 139. (pabigtrees.com)
+For reference: Lancaster's Woodward Hills holly (see separate entry), as mea- sured in 2010, has a trunk circumfer- ence of 84 inches, a height of 47 feet, and a spread of 31 feet -- for a point total of 139 (pabigtrees.com).

-The Arbor Harbor tree in 2019 had a trunk circumference of 100 inches (measured 20 inches above ground, before the branching), a height of about 55 feet, and a spread of 36 feet -- its point total would be 164.
-This tree may be approaching 100 years old; an aerial photograph taken 60 years ago shows the tree to be 30-40 years old at most.
+The Arbor Harbor tree in 2019 had a trunk circumference of 100 inches (measured 20 inches above ground, before the branching), a height of about 55 feet, and a spread of 36 feet.
+Its point total would be 164.

-Two other smaller but still large hollies are adjacent to this tree.
-One of these is single-trunked and has a circumference of about 84 inches.
+Two smaller but still large hollies grow by this tree.
+One of these is single-trunked and has a circumference of 84 inches.

-This amazing species is the largest of all 15 native hollies in the United States, and also is perhaps the largest among the world's 480 holly species.
+This amazing species is the largest of all 15 native hollies in North America, and is also perhaps the largest among the world's 480 holly species.

-[The second to last photo shows the three hollies at Arbor Harbor, with the largest being in the middle.
-The last picture is an aerial photo taken in 1959; only two of the hollies are seen, and the one of present focus is close to the sidewalk and nearest to the center of the house's front.]
+[The third photo shows the three hol- lies at Arbor Harbor, with the largest being in the middle.
+The last picture is an aerial photo taken in 1959; the holly of present focus is close to the sidewalk and nearest to the center of the house's front.]